ogcryptoskier/dockerizedwp/README.md

 If you would like to update this template installation of WordPress and related software components, simply clone or download this repo and have at it.

-If you would like to use this repository as the template for your personal dockerized WordPress environment, first download it, then optionally copy it's contents into a new, appropriately named repository or directory, and finally build your WordPress environment by running these `docker-compose` commands from the base of the repository:
+If you would like to use this repository as the template for your personal dockerized WordPress environment, first download it, then optionally copy it's contents into a new, appropriately named repository or directory, and finally build your WordPress environment by running these `docker-compose` commands from the base of the new repository or directory:

 ```
-docker-compose build
+$ docker-compose build
 # some time passes
-docker-compose up
+$ docker-compose up
 ```